owncast/owncast.github.io/content/quickstart/hetzner/_index.md

 - Copy the IP Address for your new server from the new server status page.
 - Login to your DNS provider for your domain
 - Add an “A Record” pointing to the ipv4 ip address and the domain you want to run Owncast on (if you used owncast.mydomain.com then type in owncast).
 - Do the same for an 'AAAA-record' but use the ipv6 address now.
+Replace the `/64` from the address that is showing in the console with a `1`.
+So `2a01:4f8:c17:e4d3::/64` becomes `2a01:4f8:c17:e4d3::1`
 - Wait no less than 5 minutes for your server setup to complete and DNS to take effect.
 It may take longer depending on your DNS provider.